 11. Flush the DNS Cache

-It seems that somehow your system has gathered plenty of DNS cache data that are related to the internet configuration.
-By following the steps below, you can easily connect with the game servers or client servers after removing the DNS resolver cache data from the system.
+It seems that, somehow your system has gathered plenty of DNS cache data related to the internet configuration.
+Following the steps below, you can easily connect with the game servers or client servers after removing the DNS resolver cache data from the system.

 - Open the Start menu > Type and search Command Prompt.

 - Now, right-click on Command Prompt > Select Run as administrator.

 - Click on Yes to run with the admin access > Once the command prompt window opens, type the following command and hit Enter: